-We continued to proactively oversee our balance sheet and costs.
-We have sufficient liquidity and cash flows for all expected expenses and further we have no mortgages coming due in 2020, and only \$6 million maturing in 2021.
+We continued to exercise prudent capital management and remained committed to maintaining a conservative balance sheet.
+We have improved our AFFO payout ratio(1) and have sufficient liquidity and cash flows for all expected expenses.
+We have no mortgages coming due in 2020 and only \$6 million maturing in 2021.
+Subsequent to quarter-end, we successfully secured \$5 million in additional bank lines, and we are actively pursuing additional liquidity, although it is not required at this time.